 Managing change resistance

 Employee skepticism about monitoring technology requires careful handling.
-Position AI cameras as tools for enhancement and safety, not for punitive monitoring:
+Position AI cameras as tools for enhancement and safety, not for disciplinary monitoring:

 Transparent communication: Share specific goals like reducing safety incidents or standardizing best practices